jasacue/Resume-/README.md

 - Worked part-time directly for senior legal advisor on mergers & acquisitions for small businesses; and on federal contracts litigation cases.
 - Organized and systematized Due Diligence review of confidential legal, financial, and operational documents.
 - Helped prepare compliance reviews, licensure/background checks, agreement enclosures, F Reorg plans, other deal support.
-- Prepared caselaw summaries and proofread legal briefings.
+- Prepared case-law summaries and proofread legal briefings.
 - Developed custom software code analyzing old vs. new Federal Acquisition Regulations.
 - Assisted with other client confidential & privileged special projects.

-**Head Lifeguard Rec Centers and Outdoor Pools | 2021 – 2025**
+**Assistant Manager Rec Centers and Outdoor Pools | 2021 – 2025**

 - Observed swimmers in pools and conducted in water or poolside saves when necessary.
 - Maintained pool pumps and pool chemical levels to maintain safe swimming environment.